GWTReact/gwt-react/DOCUMENTATION.md

     }
 ```

-##8.
+##6.
 Creating a javascript bundle of 3rd party components

 Most React related libraries and components are published on [npm](https://www.npmjs.com/).
-Some of the projects will provide a UMD build that exposes their API on the global window object.
+<p>Some of the projects will provide a UMD build that exposes their API on the global window object.
 However, many
 don't.
 The gwt-react project provides an example of how you can use the node package manager and webpack to build a
-single bundle of Javascript you can use with gwt-react and its related projects.
+single bundle of Javascript you can use with gwt-react and its related projects.</p>

 1. First install node 4.4.x from [nodejs.org](https://nodejs.org/en/).